John 1:14 (MSG)

 We welcome people from diverse backgrounds that are searching for spiritual community, who have struggled to find it in mainstream spaces of the church and society.
 Our desire is to create spaces of revolutionary love and spirituality to heal what causes hate, greed, and exclusion; and to build up communities which center the flourishing of people on the edges of the church and society.

 We value a diversity of faith expressions, including those who are seeking and unsure of faith.
 The Good Neighbor Movement is a new church start affiliated with the Western North Carolina Conference of the United Methodist Church.
-We are also linked to and shaped by other national networks such as: Christian Community Development Association, V3 Church Planting Movement, Faith-Rooted Organizing UnNetwork, Parish Collective, and Poor People's Campaign: A National Call for a Moral Revival.
+We are also linked to and shaped by other networks such as: Christian Community Development Association, V3 Church Planting Movement, Faith-Rooted Organizing UnNetwork, Parish Collective, Center for Prophetic Imagination, Mystic Soul Project, and Beloved Community Center.